mikedelgaudio/tipsy/README.md

 ### Next steps

 - [ ] Protect names from bad string input
-- [ ] Create docker build and push GitHub Action to deploy alpha site

 - [ ] Disallow the removal of all products for a person

 ### Future ideas

 - [ ] Add warning modal when user is clicks the 'Reset' button
+- [ ] Create docker build and push GitHub Action to deploy
 - [ ] Update components to export {default} rather than duplicate name imports
 - [ ] Add undo functionality
 - [ ] Refactor CSS into CSS Modules